lucasquemelli/project_case_scenario.github.io/README.md

 ![image](https://user-images.githubusercontent.com/81119854/128386452-ff3aac39-acb2-446b-86e2-c4208e58a126.png)

 The living room area (sqft_living) is the feature that is most correlated with price.
-It suggests that better investments is this area probably could improve the value of a house as well as it would improve the sale profit.
+It suggests that better investments is this area probably could improve the value of a house as well as it would improve its sale profit.